Tai Koo Shing East (constituency)

-Tai Koo Shing East is one of the 35 constituencies in the Eastern District.
+Tai Koo Shing East is a constituency located in the Eastern District of Hong Kong.

 The constituency returns one district councillor to the Eastern District Council, with an election every four years.
 The seat was last held by nonpartisan Patrick Wong Chun-sing.

 Tai Koo Shing East constituency is loosely based on eastern part of Taikoo Shing with estimated population of 18,063.